yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcvisualmanager-class.md

 ### <a name="remarks"></a>Uwagi

-## <a name="cmfcvisualmanagerisownerdrawcaption"></a><a name="isownerdrawcaption"></a>CMFCVisualManager::IsOwnerDrawCaption
+## <a name="cmfcvisualmanagerisownerdrawcaption"></a><a name="isownerdrawcaption"></a> CMFCVisualManager::IsOwnerDrawCaption

-Wskazuje, czy bieżący menedżer wizualny implementuje podpisy rysowane przez właściciela.
+Wskazuje, czy bieżący program Visual Manager implementuje napisy rysowane przez właściciela.

 ```
 virtual BOOL IsOwnerDrawCaption();